push-protocol/push-delivery-node/README.md

 # Push Delivery Node

-The Delivery node can be hosted separately by third-party customers and hackers and receive notifications from the push node.
+The Push Delivery Node is a service that facilitates push notifications for third-party customers, hackers and apps.
+It can be hosted separately and receives notifications from the push node.

 ## Prerequisites